Wealth inequality in the United States: Economic inequality

-Economic inequality is also a result of difference in income.
+Economic inequality is also a result of income differences.
 Factors that contribute to this gap in wages are things such as level of education, labor market demand and supply, gender differences, growth in technology, and personal abilities.
-The quality and level of education that a person has often corresponds to their skill level, which is justified by their income.
+The quality and level of education a person has often correspond to their skill level, which is reflected in their income.
 Wages are also determined by the "market price of a skill" at that current time.
-Although gender inequality is a separate social issue, it plays a role in economic inequality.
-According to the U.S. Census Report, in America the median full-time salary for women is 77 percent of that for men.
+Although gender inequality is a distinct social issue, it contributes to economic inequality.
+According to the U.S. Census Report, the median full-time salary for women in America is 77 percent of that for men.
 Also contributing to the wealth inequality in the U.S, both unskilled and skilled workers are being replaced by machinery.
 The Seven Pillars Institute for Global Finance and Ethics argues that because of this "technological advance", the income gap between workers and owners has widened.

 Income inequality contributes to wealth inequality.
 For example, economist Emmanuel Saez wrote in June 2016 that the top 1% of families captured 52% of the total real income (GDP) growth per family from 2009 to 2015.
 From 2009 to 2012, the top 1% captured 91% of the income gains.

 Nepotism perpetuates and increases wealth inequality.
-Wealthy families pass down their assets allowing future generations to develop even more wealth.
-The poor, on the other hand, are less able to leave inheritances to their children leaving the latter with little or no wealth on which to build.
-Wealthy parents often use their economic or political power to advantage their own children, such as by providing extra funding for education, excluding poor families from the local community or schools (usually through exclusionary zoning), using social connections to provide opportunities for advancement like internships, and allowing children to take entrepreneurial risks without risking homelessness or destitution.
+Wealthy families pass down their assets, allowing future generations to develop even more wealth.
+People experiencing poverty, on the other hand, are less able to leave inheritances to their children, leaving the latter with little or no wealth on which to build.
+Wealthy parents often use their economic or political power to advantage their own children, such as by providing extra funding for education, excluding low-income families from the local community or schools (usually through exclusionary zoning), using social connections to provide opportunities for advancement like internships, and allowing children to take entrepreneurial risks without risking homelessness or destitution.

-Corresponding to financial resources, the wealthy strategically organize their money so that it will produce profit.
-Affluent people are more likely to allocate their money to financial assets such as stocks, bonds, and other investments which hold the possibility of capital appreciation.
-Those who are not wealthy are more likely to have their money in savings accounts and home ownership.
+In terms of financial resources, the wealthy strategically organize their money to generate profit.
+Affluent people are more likely to allocate their money to financial assets such as stocks, bonds, and other investments that offer the potential for capital appreciation.
+Those who are not wealthy are more likely to have their money in savings accounts and to own homes.
 This difference comprises the largest reason for the continuation of wealth inequality in America: the rich are accumulating more assets while the middle and working classes are just getting by.
 As of 2007, the richest 1% held about 38% of all privately held wealth in the United States.
 While the bottom 90% held 73.2% of all debt.
 According to The New York Times, the richest 1 percent in the United States now own more wealth than the bottom 90 percent.